rtyle/autobolt/README.md

 This project was built on a Fedora Linux platform.
 Your mileage may vary elsewhere.

-Get autobolt source code with it's dependencies
+Get autobolt source code with its dependencies

     git clone http://github.com/rtyle/autobolt.git
     cd autobolt